StoneCypher/derp/README.md

 Lol ok.
 Hau 2 use?
 -------------------

 Pretty simple, really.
 Call the generator pointed at some directory you want to re-represent, with the filename you want it to dump into.
-The generator will then generate a module
+The generator will then generate a module on disk, which you compile.
+Then, it's just `htstub:serve(your_derp_module).`  (In practical situations, you may want to specify a subdomain, or a port, or put it behind a router; very few sites are fully-static.
+But, this would be good enough for a blog, say.)